 By the way, make sure you use a Caesar dressing that doesn’t contain anchovies, which many of them do.
 Also remember to use a vegetarian version of parmesan cheese, since true parmesan contains animal rennet (technically the veggie versions aren’t ‘real’ parmesan, but they’re basically the same thing).

-- 100g lettuce, roughly chopped (I used a mixture of iceberg, escarole, endive and radicchio)
+- 100 g lettuce I used a mixture of iceberg, escarole, endive and radicchio, roughly chopped

 - Black pepper

 Boil the tortellini according to the instructions on the packet.
 Fresh tortellini takes just a couple of minutes to cook, so make sure you don't overcook it - you want it to be slightly al dente.
 Once cooked, drain the tortellini and give it a rinse under cold water.
 Set aside to cool fully.

 When the tortellini is cool, add it to the remaining ingredients, and mix gently to combine.
 Serve immediately.